Logo primary

 Permaculture Earthworks Course

-Posted by david spicer almost 9 years ago
+Posted by david spicer over 9 years ago

 Earthworks are much like the skeletal frame of our bodies they support the system allowing us to fill the body or land with a living muscle and skin.